Glycocalex/OmicsCat/README.md

 Hi, thanks for having a look at OmicsCat!

 Currently this is just a wip script, however I intend to develop this into a simple package.
-Though robust tools for the concatenation of generic '-omics' data are available, as far as I am aware no such tools have been developed with a focus on circadian rhythms.
-As well as good python-practice for myself, I am hoping this will eventually be a useful, quick-and-easy tool for basic multi-omics integration for data collected over the course of biological rhythms.
+Though robust tools for the concatenation of generic -omics data are available, as far as I am aware no such tools have been developed with a focus on biological rhythms.
+As well as good python-practice for myself, I am hoping this will eventually be a useful, quick-and-easy tool for basic multi-omics integration for data collected over the course of circadian or other biological rhythms.

 As for the definition of 'Generic-omics' in terms of this script, I am referring to any dataset that describes changes in the abundance (be that: expression, reads, counts, ect.), of unique species (RNA, proteins, metabolites, glycans, ect.).